Recipes to inspire

 - To demonstrate the flexibility within a recipe.
 With the exception of baking, cooking is not an exact science.
 Well Nourished recipes allow you to be creative and once you have gained confidence in the kitchen, you should be able to combine a group of flavours without following a recipe.

 - To allow for dietary restrictions and food aversions.
-I try to give options for vegetarian, dairy, wheat, gluten, nut, egg and fructose-free dishes where possible.
-If you have dietary restrictions or really dislike certain foods, then choose the alternative that suits you best.
+I try to give options for vegetarian, vegan, dairy, wheat, gluten, grain, nut, egg, onion, garlic, soy, yeast, coconut, legume-free and fructose friendly dishes where possible.
+If you have dietary restrictions or really dislike certain foods, then choose the variation or combination of variations that suits you best.
 Also, if you don’t have a certain ingredient in your pantry, chances are you can still create the dish by either omitting or replacing the missing ingredient.

 - So you can choose to make a very simple meal with only a few ingredients, or build flavour and most importantly nourishment with a few more ingredients and a little extra effort.